sg-crest A Singapore Government Agency Website

 During the pandemic, Avenir has had a steady stream of jobs.
 The company did not stop work during COVID-19, as they were classified as essential services.
 However, their business still underwent a period of uncertainty as demand fluctuated drastically throughout the year.

 They rode on the opportunities that came up as a result of the pandemic.
 Healthcare and the shipment of vaccines provided new opportunities.
-Alan decided to make another investment — they bought three chilled and cold climate condition trucks to not only transport vaccines but also Polymerase Chain Reaction (PCR) test kits as well.
-Singapore’s various budget support packages helped as Alan adds there were some benefits that came along as a result of the pandemic.
+Alan decided to make another investment — they bought three chilled and cold climate condition trucks for not only vaccines but also Polymerase Chain Reaction (PCR) test kits.
+Singapore’s various budget support packages helped as Alan adds some benefits came along as a result of the pandemic.

 Industry experts say it is the technology and systems that logistics companies invest in that will set them apart from the rest.
 In Avenir’s case, it has meant building the necessary systems to suit their needs like humidity, temperature control, shock sensitivity and many other such requirements.